 Over the past decade, there has been an increase in the interest of cosmetic dentistry treatments and procedures.
-Our cosmetic dentist team at Coast Dental Center in Maple Ridge are experts in the field of cosmetic dentistry and can transform your smile in both subtle and dramatic ways.
+Our dentist team at Coast Dental Center in Maple Ridge are experts in the field of cosmetic dentistry and can transform your smile in both subtle and dramatic ways.
 We all realize that having a healthy, bright, beautiful smile enhances our appearance, and allows us to smile with confidence.
-Thanks to the advances in modern cosmetic dentistry, our cosmetic dentists can improve your teeth and smiles with quick, painless and affordable treatments.
+Thanks to the advances in modern cosmetic dentistry, our dentists can improve your teeth and smiles with quick, painless and affordable treatments.
 Visit our clinic in Maple Ridge for professional cosmetic dentistry services.

 Change the size, shape, and alignment of your teeth.